D0mano/Markov-Project-FOTSO-TAILHADES-GIANNINI/README.md

 # Markov project
 ## Nolann Fotso, Loic Giannini and Benoit Tailhades (P2-Int 3 2025)

-The aim of this project is to implement automatic processing and visualization of Markov graphs, which are representations of discrete-time Markov chains.
-The program must load graph data from text files, build an adjacency-list structure, verify that the graph satisfies the properties of a valid Markov chain, and finally generate visual representations of the graph using the Mermaid format.
+This project is part of the TI301 – Algorithms and Data Structures 2 course and is carried out in collaboration with the Mathematics Department.
+Its goal is to process, analyze, and visualize discrete-time Markov graphs, focusing on the structural and probabilistic properties associated with Markov chains.

+## Aim of the Project
+The objective of this project is to design a C program capable of:
+Loading Markov graph data from input files
+Building an adjacency-list representation of the graph Validating that the graph satisfies the mathematical conditions of a Markov chain Extracting graph components and properties (Tarjan algorithm, graph partitioning, Hasse diagram, transient/persistent states, etc.)
+Performing probability calculations to study the evolution of distributions and stationary states Generating visual representations of graphs in Mermaid flowchart format This project emphasizes practical implementation of data structures and algorithms rather than the probabilistic theory behind them.

+## Technical tools
+C
+CMake

+Graph algorithms:
+Tarjan SCC
+Hasse graph extraction
+Matrix algebra for Markov chains (from both this year and last year by the way)

 ```text
 Directory structure: